makuke1234/ShaderToyWin32/README.md

 # License

-As stated, the project uses MIT License.
+The project uses the MIT license.